KaraAJC/tech-translator/README.md

 This site is meant to act as a resource bridge between our tech teams and PSEs, to better inform eachother and our clients of the business risks and rammifications of their tech decisions.

-The goal is to document as much about all elements of an optimal development environment, to give clarity and transparency, particularly surrounding our Tech Audit process.
+The goal is to document as much about all elements of an optimal development environment, to give clarity and transparency, particularly surrounding our [Tech Audit process](https://www.tablexi.com/business/code-audit).

 To get started, take a look at the current Audit Checklist.
 You can get a general understanding of what we look for as we seek answers to the questions on the checklist, and dive deeper into the terminology and concepts used to make these evaluations.

-To suggest a term/concept or point to be added to the checklist, contact Kara.
+To suggest a term/concept or point to be added to the checklist, [contact Kara](mailto:kara@tablexi.com?subject=Tech%20Translator%20Request)